Call Us TODAY on 020 3588 4240

 Summing-up

 Contact Shergroup now if you need help removing squatters from your property in the UK.
 We have built a reputation as one of the most ethical and successful enforcement solutions providers with a speciality in property eviction and trespasser removal in the UK.
 We can analyse and securely remove unauthorised trespassers from your land or property in as little as 24 hours thanks to our enforcement agents and strong legal knowledge.
-We offer a complete end to end service to issue a Claim for Possession, obtain an Order, and enforce the same, including serving of Notices for a fixed fee.
+We offer a complete end-to-end service to issue a Claim for Possession, obtain an Order, and enforce the same, including serving tort notices for a fixed fee.
 To save you the hassle in the future, we can offer you our tenant screening solution to check all the necessary details regarding your potential tenant and make an informed decision.

 Contact our friendly business solutions advisors for more information.